Conceiving Architectural Design as a User Interface

 How Users Figure Things Out

-- Users will assume that your program has design patterns and interactions that are standard for its environment.
+- Users will assume that your design reflects patterns and interactions from its typology

 - Unless they perform a task frequently, users won’t remember exactly how to perform it from memory and will have to relearn it each time.